earthlcd/ezLCD-Scale/README.md

+These demos were built using the [SOMM-STM32H7](https://earthlcd.com/products/earthsom-stm32h7-shipping-q2-2020) by EarthLCD.

 # ezLCD Load Cell Scale Demonstration Project
 The following project demonstrates how to turn an ezLCD product into a scale and is a good jumping off point for your own applicaiton.
 The application monitors a load cell to detect the weight of an attached load.
 The weight of the load is displayed on the screen as well as graphed vs time.
 The max load is logged so that the scale can be used for pull testing.
 A tare button is provided to tare the scale.
 A clear button is provided to clear the graph as well as the max weight readings.
 ![image](https://user-images.githubusercontent.com/198251/230446212-652fb365-034e-48d2-9957-a07fc63e6923.png)